National Highway 206 (India, old numbering)

-National Highway 206 (NH 206) was a National Highway in India within the state of Karnataka and Andhra Pradesh.
-NH 206 connected the towns of Chittoor and Honnavar, Via: Sira, Kadur, Shivamogga and it was 650 km long.
+National Highway 206 (NH 206) was a National Highway in India within the state of Karnataka.
+NH 206 connected the towns of Tumkur and Honnavar, Via: Tiptur, Arsikere, Kadur, Shivamogga and it was 365 km long.

 Before it was upgraded to a National Highway, the NH 206 was designated as State Highway 68 (SH 68), and alternatively known as B.H.
 Road (Bangalore-Honnavar Road).
-At Honnavar, it started at the junction with NH 17 and crossed NH 13 before joining the former NH 4 near Sira.
+At Honnavar, it started at the junction with NH 17 (Old Number) and crossed NH 13 (Old Number) before joining the former NH 4 near Sira.
 (NH4 has now been renumbered as NH48).

 All the National Highways were renumbered in the year 2010.
-The highway is presently designated a new number NH 69.
+Banavara to Honnavar sector of this highway is presently merged under new number NH 69 and Banavara to Tumkur sector is a part of new Highway number NH 73.